mokhtarivahid/safe-planner/README.md

 #### PDDL supported

-Safe-Planner is strongly dependent on the employed external classical planner, so the given planning domains and problems are firstly required to be supported by the external classical planners.
+Safe-Planner is strongly dependent on the employed external classical planners, so the given planning domains and problems are firstly required to be supported by the external classical planners.

 Apart from the PDDL support of the external planners, Safe-Planner also supports limited but most useful features of the PDDL.
 Particularly, Safe-Planner supports the following PDDL requirements: `:strips`, `:typing`, `:equality`, `:negative-preconditions`, `:existential-preconditions`, `:universal-preconditions`, `:conditional-effects`, `:probabilistic-effects`.

 More precisely, the following combinations are supported by Safe-Planner for modeling action effects: